TomJagotJarvis/tomjagotjarvis/content/posts/2025-10-10_Turkmenistan/index.md

 draft: false
 type: "post"
 featured: "_DSC2519.jpg"
-tags: ["Turkmenistan","Darvaza","Door to Hell", "Gates of Hell","Ashgabat", "Nisa", "Merv"]
+tags: ["Turkmenistan","Darvaza","Door to Hell", "Gates of Hell","Ashgabat", "Nisa", "Merv","Asia"]
 ---

 Darvaza Gas Crater, also known as the Gates of Hell